awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-packager.md

    The PDT information helps downstream players to synchronize the stream to the wall clock, enabling functionality like viewer seek in the playback timeline and time display on the player\.

 **SCTE\-35 Options**
 The following fields dictate how MediaPackage processes SCTE\-35 messages from the input stream\.
-For more information, see [SCTE\-35 Message Options in AWS Elemental MediaPackage](scte.md)\.
+For more information, see [SCTE\-35 message options in AWS Elemental MediaPackage](scte.md)\.

 1. \(Optional\) In **Ad markers**, choose how ad markers are included in the packaged content\.